microsoft/FluidFramework/BREAKING.md

 ### `maxMessageSize` removed from `IConnectionDetails` and `IDocumentDeltaConnection`
 The `maxMessageSize` property from `IConnectionDetails` and `IDocumentDeltaConnection` was deprecated in 0.51, and has now been removed from the `container-definitions` and `driver-definitions` packages respectively.
 To replace its functionality, use `serviceConfiguration.maxMessageSize`.

+### Removed `errorMessage` property from `ISummaryNack` interface
+The `errorMessage` property from the `ISummaryNack` interface was deprecated in 0.43, and has now been removed from the `protocol-definitions` package.
+To replace its functionality, use the `message` property.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)